mibohl/2024_Evolution_Suisse/docs/documentation/protocols.md

 ## Golden Gate Cloning
-Golden Gate constructs were assembled using the EcoFlex MoClo kit (Addgene kit #1000000080)[^1].
+Golden Gate constructs were assembled using the EcoFlex MoClo kit[^1] (Addgene kit #1000000080).
 This kit comes with level 0,1, and 2 backbones (see publication for more details).

 1. Add the following to a PCR tube (use BsaI for level 1 and BsmBI for level 2 assemblies):